 A self-levelling low vibration two-mass screen (explanation at https://tinyurl.com/GK2mass), fed full width by a low profile belt-on-slat conveyor (click here for a 40 sec overview video), will permit automated dozer cab operated density controlled slurry transport over long distances.
 A quick-remove hopper is available for FEL or excavator use.
-The low feeder entry point increases average pushed t/m of dozer travel, resulting in extended pushing distances and less frequent relocations.
-Whilst a 20′ shipping container skip fits comfortably under the discharge, this is not needed as pulling in to the mining position in a curved movement leaves plenty of room to the hoses, so trash is easily dozer cleared.
-The lay-flat sump overflow hose is a simple one-person task to handle, if it is even needed given the reliable autonomous level control system fitted to this machine.
+Being relocatable in minutes, even with a full feeder, significantly increases average pushed t/m of dozer travel, resulting in much greater productivity than multi-module DMU’s can achieve, and more consistent feed for a downstream concentrator plant.
+No delays for a second dozer, or difficulty pushing skids over moist surfaces.
+Whilst a conventional open-sided 20′ shipping container trash skip easily fits under the discharge, this is not needed as pulling in to the mining position in a curved movement leaves plenty of room for the hoses, so trash is easily dozer cleared.
+The 300mm ID lay-flat sump overflow hose is a simple one-person task to handle, if it is even needed given the reliable autonomous level control system fitted to these machines.

 Constructed from fully hot dip galvanised structural modules, shop tested major subassemblies can be transported around the globe for rapid assembly and commissioning.
 Local fabrication and assembly of some modules is available for suitable sites.
-Galvanised Victaulic pipework fittings, long life ceramic button, bolted panel main feeder linings and UHMWPE chute linings, with auto-lube bearings used throughout to simplify maintenance, and stair and walkway access to all maintenance points.
+Galvanised Victaulic pipework fittings, long life ceramic, bolted panel main feeder linings and UHMWPE chute linings, with auto-lube bearings used throughout to simplify maintenance, and stair / walkway access to all maintenance points.
 Comes complete with ground engaging hose termination anchor skid.
+Maintainability and availability are core engineering design concepts, built in from the ground up by personnel with decades of experience making operational equipment people love to own.
+You will too.

 KEY PERFORMANCE SPECIFICATIONS

-Annual Throughput: 14 mtpa (assuming 1 short move every 2 days, 1 dayshift maintenance a month and 5 day annual outage); 29mtpa larger unit
+Annual Throughput: 14 mtpa (assuming 1 short move every 2 days, 1 dayshift maintenance a month and 5 day annual outage)

 Sump live volume: 20 m3; at 15 m3 working volume and 2,000 t/hr providing 23 – 34 seconds residence time for operational range of 45% to 55% w/w concentration slurries

-Optional FEL / Excavator Hopper: 50 m3 / 80t capacity; 10t mass, 25 mm thick UHMWPE bolted panel lining; chain slings
+Optional FEL / Excavator Hopper: 50 m3 / 80t capacity; 10t mass, 25 mm thick UHMWPE bolted panel lining; chain slings; quick-remove system

 Stockpile Reclaim Dozer Trap